davideloba/daliMaster/README.md

 ```
 -b 0 0
 ```
 If everything went well your lamps now are off.
-But we don't like darkness, so let's switch them on to the minimun.
-Write:
+But we don't like darkness, so let's switch them on to the minimum:
 ```
 -b 0 1
 ```